 A short drive (15-20 mins) to Horton in Ribblesdale, where you take the Pennine Way towards your third and final peak – the distinctive stepped outcrop of Pen-y-Ghent.
 As you ascend, enjoy good views back towards Horton and across to yesterday’s achievements: Whernside and Ingleborough.
 Clear, well-worn paths lead quite steeply up to the summit; there are some steep stone steps too.
 Enjoy time at the summit (694m) to take in the views before taking a westerly path down off the mountain and loop round to Horton once more (exact route may depend on group ability), feeling pretty pleased with yourself and your accomplishments!
 You will then say goodbye to the new friends made, the incredible scenery conquered, and the pride in knowing you have completed something amazing for your local hospice!
 Distance covered: 8 miles.

 This is a tough and rewarding weekend in steep, rugged country, offering an unforgettable sense of achievement.

 Sign up on your own or with friends, family or colleagues to be a part of #TeamStGiles.
 After registration we will support you every step of the trek, with information on effective training, fundraising and sponsorship tips, kit lists, local information and answer any questions you might have.

 Register you interest and join our team of incredible trekkers!

 We’re here for you… because you’re here for us

-Join Sarah by fundraising for St Giles and help us to support local people and their families living with a potentially terminal illness.
+Please join Ellen and fundraise for St Giles to help us to support local people and their families, living with a potentially terminal illness.